5minds/nconfetti/README.md

 ## Try a sample

-- see sample/simple.js
+- see samples/simple.js
-- runit with
+- run it with
   - npm install
   - node samples/simple.js
  - have fun